Table of Contents

-The first and foremost advantage of direct selling is a high-profit margin for both parent companies and sellers.
-Many entrepreneurs adopted a direct selling method to earn high profits.
+The first and foremost advantage is a high-profit margin for both parent companies and sellers.
+Many entrepreneurs adopted this method to earn high profits.

 Small entrepreneurs usually have limited funds when they start their business.
-Therefore, through direct selling, they save the cost of mediators and thus increase their profit margin.
+Therefore, they save the cost of mediators and thus increase their profit margin.

 2. No expense of store maintenance